Fort Riley: Interwar years

 Following the war, the War Department directed service schools be created for all arms of service.
 As a result, in 1919, the Mounted Service School, as it was known since 1907 and which had ceased to function during the war, was re-designated as the United States Army Cavalry School.
 The change was sudden and abrupt.
 The new school met the need for courses both broader in scope and more general in character.
-The Cavalry unit at camp Funston was the 2nd cavalry Regiment who provide the training and cavalry tactics to new cavalry officers.
-The current post headquarters was in the 1920s post hospital.
+The cavalry unit at Camp Funston was the 2nd cavalry regiment, which provided the training and cavalry tactics to new cavalry officers.